Reproduction and Replication of an Adversarial Stylometry Experiment: Replication

 In the replication study, we leverage the essays composed in the control condition to evaluate how well round-trip translation conceals participants' writing style.
 We use the Google Translate API to translate between languages.\footnote{The API is wrapped in the Python package ``translators'' (v.4.9.5).}

-We use the intermediate language choices from \citet{brennan2012adversarial}: two single-step translations are English--German--English and English--Japanese--English; and one two-step translation is English--German--Japanese--English.
-Note that, before 2016, when the original study \citep{brennan2012adversarial} was performed, Google was using statistical machine translation.
-The current system uses neural machine translation.
+We use the intermediate language choices from \citet{brennan2012adversarial}: the two single-step translations are English--German--English and English--Japanese--English; and the two-step translation is English--German--Japanese--English.
+Note that, when the original study was performed, Google was using statistical machine translation.
+The current system, introduced in 2016, uses neural machine translation.

-\subsubsection{Demographic characteristics}
+\subsubsection{Demographic Characteristics}

 Responses were collected between March 29th and June 1st, 2019.
-Respondents completed a demographic questionnaire, reporting their gender and age bracket (Table~\ref{tbl: demographics}).
-Responses that were not in English or which seemed very likely to be inauthentic were excluded.
+Respondents completed a demographic questionnaire, reporting their gender and age bracket (Table~\ref{tbl:demographics}).
+We excluded responses that were not in English or that appeared inauthentic.
 The pre-existing writing samples were further processed in order to remove personally identifying information.
 Lengthy quotations, headings, tables, and figures were also removed.
-See Table~\ref{tbl: corpus} for statistics describing the corpus.
+See Table~\ref{tbl:corpus} for statistics describing the corpus.
+Participants provided informed consent by agreeing to participate after reading the study description on MTurk, which stated the purpose of the research and the nature of the tasks.